wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/4-plan-for-viva-connections-dashboard-feed-and-resources.md

 You can custom cards for the Dashboard to meet the unique needs of your organization.
 For example, booking a shuttle or viewing holiday schedules.
-There are two ways cards can be customized -- using the [Card designer card](/viva/connections/create-dashboard#design-your-own-card-with-a-quick-view) or using the [Adaptive Card Extensions (ACEs)
+There are two ways cards can be customized--using the [Card designer card](/viva/connections/create-dashboard#design-your-own-card-with-a-quick-view) or using the [Adaptive Card Extensions (ACEs)